 The use of computer vision in logistics is becoming more and more widespread.
 Hence, AI vision is an emerging key technology in the field of logistics innovation and intelligent supply chains.
 Some innovations within categories such as AI visual inspection, analysis, and automated handling systems are leading the way within new technological trends in logistics.

 In logistics and supply chain digitization with computer vision, image processing influences the handling and flow of goods, the automation of logistical processes and supports human operators in logistics systems with cognitive, physical, and visual assistance purposes.
-In the following, we will outline the significant new trends of computer vision and image processing in logistics.
+In the following, we will outline the significant new trends in computer vision and image processing in logistics.

 This article provides an overview of computer vision and visual AI applications in logistics: